Frequent release policy

 Client and server, project management

-- memoQ 9 and newer: Major version must be the same between server and project manager edition.
-That means you can use any 9.x version of memoQ project manager to manage projects on any 9.x version of memoQ server.
+Major version must be the same between server and project manager edition.
+That means you can use any 9.x version of memoQ project manager to manage projects on any 9.x version of memoQ server, but need a 10.x version of memoQ project manager to manage projects on any 10.x version of memoQ TMS.

 Side-by-side installation of different versions or overwriting the existing installation

-Since memoQ introduces about 4 feature releases in a year, it would be problematical to install all of them side by side.
-To avoid this, memoQ 9.1 overwrites memoQ 9.0 by default, and 9.2 overwrites any of those.
-However, the next major version, memoQ 10, will install side-by-side with memoQ 9.x.
-And any memoQ 9.x version can be installed side-by-side with memoQ 8.x.
-All of the above is just the default behavior: the user can always choose to install memoQ 9.1 or a later minor version to a different folder.
+Since memoQ introduces about 5 feature releases in a year, it would be problematical to install all of them side by side.
+To avoid this, memoQ 10.1 overwrites memoQ 10.0 by default, and 10.2 overwrites any of those.
+However, memoQ 10 installs side-by-side with the previous major version, memoQ 9.x.
+All of the above is just the default behavior: the user can always choose to install memoQ 10.1 or a later minor version to a different folder.

 What do we mean by "supported memoQ versions"?